DNWMNCR/JavaForSmallTeams/style/800_provide_no_more_than_one_worker_constructor.md

 ### Summary

-Although a class may provide many constructors only one should write to fields and initialise the class.
+Although a class may provide many constructors, only one should write to fields and initialise the class.

 ### Details